I’m a fan of Noah Kagan because he’s repeatedly proven that he has a solid marketing plan for launching businesses.

 I mean, think about it.
 The entire article you just read was basically a giant ad for Sumo.

-If you go and look at Noah’s work, you’ll see this 4 step playbook over and over.
+If you go and look at Noah’s work, you’ll see this 4 step strategy over and over.
 Here it is again:

 Step 1 — Validate it (quickly and cheaply)